 Eggs in the Lead

-As the question which came first, the chicken or the egg is paradoxical in nature, the answer may lie in the context.
+As the question which came first, the chicken or the egg, is paradoxical in nature, the answer may lie in the context.
 For instance, a look at our nutritional regimen, where eggs and chickens play their most dominant role in our lives, provides a clear answer: the egg came first.
-Our token first meal of the day unequivocally consists of eggs, with poultry only nearing our plates during lunch or dinner.
+Our token first meal of the day typically consists of eggs, with poultry only nearing our plates during lunch or dinner.
 This basic breakfast etiquette originated with the Ancient Romans, and humans worldwide have been carrying the sensible tradition ever since.

 A theory endorsed by both Bill Nye the Science Guy and Neil deGrasse Tyson, evolution is on the side of the egg as coming before the chicken.
 This is because there was once a proto-chicken – a bird resembling a chicken, but not quite of chicken status – that went about its business laying and fertilizing an egg.
 However, this egg carried some sort of genetic mutation that turned it into the chicken we have now come to know and love.
 Because the parents of the first chicken egg were birds that weren’t yet chickens, it appears that the egg did, indeed, come first.